 We have a \$50.0 million revolving credit facility ("Revolving Credit Facility"), maturing in December 2023.
 Borrowings under the Revolving Credit Facility are generally limited to 95% of qualifying investment grade accounts receivable and 90% of qualifying non-investment grade accounts receivable, subject to adjustment at the discretion of the lenders.
-Borrowings under the Revolving Credit Facility bear interest at LIBOR, subject to a floor rate of 0.75%, plus a margin of 3.75% to 4.25%, depending on the level of our utilization of the facility, and subject to a monthly minimum utilization of \$15.0 million.
-The facility also includes an unused commitment fee of 0.375%.
+Borrowings under the Revolving Credit Facility bear interest at LIBOR, subject to a floor rate of 0.75%, plus a margin of 3.75% to 4.25%, depending on the level of our utilization of the Revolving Credit Facility.
+The Revolving Credit Facility is subject to a monthly minimum utilization of \$15.0 million and also includes an unused commitment fee of 0.375%.
+The Revolving Credit Facility was amended and restated in connection with the closing of the Business Combination, namely to, among other things, add the Company and certain other entities as guarantors.

-In the first quarter of 2021, letters of credit totaling \$15.5 million were issued under the Revolving Credit Facility which reduced the remaining borrowing capacity by the same amount.
-These letters of credit were used in favor of our landlords, relieving us of the requirement to maintain \$15.5 million of cash as collateral.
+During the year ended December 31, 2021, letters of credit totaling \$15.5 million were issued under the Revolving Credit Facility which reduced the remaining borrowing capacity by the same amount.
+These letters of credit were issued in favor of our landlords, relieving us of the requirement to maintain \$15.5 million of cash as collateral.
 As a result, the \$15.5 million of restricted cash as of December 31, 2020 is no longer restricted.

-The Revolving Credit Facility includes covenants that, among other things, requires us to maintain at least \$25.0 million of unrestricted cash at all times, limits our ability to incur additional indebtedness, pay dividends, hold unpermitted investments, or make material changes to the business.
-We were in compliance with the financial covenant as of September 30, 2021.
+The Revolving Credit Facility includes covenants that, among other things, require us to maintain at least \$25.0 million of unrestricted cash at all times and limit our ability to incur additional indebtedness, grant liens, pay dividends, hold unpermitted investments, repurchase or redeem equity interests or make material changes to the business.
+We were in compliance with the financial covenant as of December 31, 2021.